History Curriculum Intent

 Excellence

-Children who excel in geography have the opportunity to pursue their talents in a number of ways:
+Children who excel in History have the opportunity to pursue their talents in a number of ways: